MikeHopley/ftl-ships-strategy/index.md

 At intervals, consider buying a weapons buffer.
 Early on there are more important uses of scrap.
 However, if you pick up a two-power weapon, it may be worth buying the buffer while you wait.

 Usually start the Glaive in shields, for maximum damage.
 However, sometimes you're better off starting it in weapons, to prevent them from firing (for example, consider doing this against a manned Heavy Laser).
-With fully-trained weapons crew, you do not need to delay firing the Glaive against enemies with cloaking: it can hit them exactly as they enter cloak.
-Practise your weapons or hacking timing against non-cloaking enemies.
-Similarly, a pre-ignited Glaive can fire immediately against cloaking enemies (notably shieldless auto-scouts).

 Protect your weapons by checking where combat drones are aiming before you cloak.
 Only cloak if they are about to hit weapons or cloaking.
 While all drones hit the exact centre of the target room, beam drones do not "line up" at the exact angle they will fire, making them harder to predict.